The River Lee runs through London from its source near Luton all the way to the Thames at Stratford.

 To the west of Three Mills on the Bow Road is contemporary art gallery The Nunnery.
 Part of the Bow Arts Trust, the gallery is a good place to see current contemporary work across all disciplines of the visual arts.

 The Abbey Mills Pumping Station lies just north of Three Mills.
 Built in the 1860s, it was designed in an elaborate gothic style, leading to its description as the "Cathedral of Sewage".
 It is a spectacular sight, and has a twin on the south side of the river at Crossness.

 Just beyond the Hackney Marsh is the WaterWorks Nature Reserve, which is perfect for a day out.
 You can see more than 25 species of bird from one of London's largest bird hides, or take a self-guided tour to discover a wealth of plant and insect life.

 The upper reaches of the Lee Valley are teeming with outstanding sporting facilities for the whole family.
-Try a huge range of activities at the Lee Valley Athletics Centre, go ice-skating and horse riding or get an adrenalin rush at the Lee Valley White Water Centre.
+Go ice-skating and horse riding or get an adrenalin rush at the Lee Valley White Water Centre.

 Waltham Abbey Area

 The Royal Gunpowder Mills occupy a huge area of land just outside Waltham Abbey.
 The mills were established during the 17th century and developed an international reputation for the production of gunpowder.
 In this superb interactive park you can learn about the history of explosives, browse the exhibitions or take a Land Train Tour around the site.
 The Mills are open to the public each weekend over the summer.

 Children will enjoy the Lee Valley Park Farms, which offer animal petting and fun activities as well as the chance to see a working farm.